-They are building a fiber network that will deliver fast internet speeds up to 1.0 GB/s.
+They are building a fiber network that will deliver fast internet speeds of up to 5 GB/s.
 A fiber project starts with a survey or evaluation for construction.
 Next, crews will mark utilities and then route the fiber along streets using existing paths, conduit or new micro-trenching.
 The fiber is then connected to "Nodes" or hubs which can be new or the current green pedestals.
-Finally, when a resident orders AT&T fiber service, fiber is ran to the residence.
+Finally, when a resident orders AT&T fiber service, fiber is run to the residence when the homeowner scheduled in home installation.